Background and Credentials

 Prior to her doctorate, Romi completed her Dialectical Behavioural Therapy (DBT) training and worked as a DBT therapist in several outpatient and hospital settings with adults engaging in suicidal and para-suicidal behaviours.
 She also worked as a Research Coordinator in the Department of Psychology at Harvard University (Boston, MA) where she was involved in several research studies in the field of self- harm and suicide.

-In recent years Romi has devoted her time and interest to exploring Eastern meditative practices, particularly those of the Tibetan Buddhist tradition.
-Whilst she considers herself a novice meditator, her cotinual studies and personal practice has both informed and enhanced her professional work.
+Romi has also devoted much of her time and interest to exploring Eastern meditative practices, particularly those of the Tibetan Buddhist tradition.
+Her continual studies and dedicated meditative practice both informs and enhances her professional work.
 She is especially interested in sharing the often unknown overlap between Eastern traditions and Psychology and recognizes the importance of both for transformational growth.

 When she is not working, Romi also enjoys dancing, traveling and hiking with her husband, two young kids and dog, Freud.

 Dr Romi Ran is an British Clinical Psychologist, Coach, & Speaker.
 She provides 1:1 sessions to clients from across the globe as well as coducting workshops and seminars to businesses, hotels and wellness venues across the UK, Europe and Americas.